-This beautiful and remote chain of islands off the coast of Panama have become a very popular place with backpackers.
-You can chose to stay on the main island of Isla Colón or one of the smaller islands nearby, wherever you go it’s easy and cheap to island hop!
+This beautiful and remote chain of islands off the coast of Panama has become a very popular place with backpackers.
+You can choose to stay on the main island of Isla Colón or one of the smaller islands nearby, wherever you go it’s easy and cheap to island hop!

-It’s an expensive place to be however, almost more so than Costa Rica, but we got lucky and found a lovely little hostel right on the water called Hostel Four Sisters for $18 a night.
-We would cook dinner in the evening and sit on the balcony as the sun set.
+It’s an expensive place to be, however, almost more so than Costa Rica, but we got lucky and found a lovely little hostel right on the water called Hostel Four Sisters for $18 a night.
+We could cook dinner in the evening and sit on the balcony with a beer as the sunset.
 It was the perfect place to relax.